The behaviour of tangible and intangible materials intrigues me.

 The patterns they go through connect with human psychology.

-Let me take you into a new world.
 A collection of audio-visual stories.
 I aim to connect with all your senses while answering the most basic questions:

 Why are we really here?